teejaydub/reuse-boostc/BasicBus.md

 Connectors are RJ11, 6-position, 4-conductor (6P4C), though 6P6C (aka RJ14) are also compatible.
 These are American "plain old telephone service" (POTS) connectors.

+If 6P6C/RJ14 connectors and 6-pin cables are used, two extra lines are available, which can be used e.g. for controlling a programming bootloader.
+See the BasicBus Transceiver project for a reference design.

 ### Straight-wired cables

 Cables MUST be wired "straight" - meaning the RJ11 plugs have opposite orientations on either end.